widdix/learn-appsync/lab01-schema/README.md

 Extend the CloudFormation template `appsync.yaml` as described next.

 1. Configure the resource `GraphQLApi` to use an API key for authentication.
 1. Create the API key by specifying the `ApiKey` resource.
-Use `1577750400` (December 31, 2019 12:00:00 AM) as expiration date for the key.
+Use `1577750400` (December 31, 2019 12:00:00 AM) as the expiration date for the key.
 1. Configure the `GraphQLSchema` resource to define the GraphQL schema for your API.
 Load the schema definition from S3.
 You will use the `aws cloudformation package` command to deploy the CloudFormation template.
 Therefore, you can use a local path when referencing the `schema.sdl` file which you will create next.